When: Monday 9th September 2019, 12 noon – 1.30.

 Well done to PhD student Sarah Price who has been awarded a grant from Sawtooth (worth approximately 5,000 US dollars) to use their software MaxDiff and CiW in conjoint analysis.
 They will highlight her research and BU on their web page which is great for impact and for dissemination of her work.

 Sarah is collecting data in the UK and Germany where her research looks at eating out and aims to evaluate the type of information that consumers value when selecting food particularly in a work site canteen.
 Past food scares have created a great interest in information about food and so this is a hot topic of interest.

 The grant will allow her to now progress with the primary data collection and analysis.

-I have been working at BU since 2010, and excluding a one year secondment in Marketing & Communications, I have worked in RKEO.
-Before BU, I worked in both the private and public sectors and my roles included FE course management and coordination, business development, sales, project management, staff training and HR.
-I also worked as an UK/International Events Manager for a worldwide IT consultancy organisation which enabled me to visit and work in Monte Carlo, Munich, Paris, Amsterdam and the US.
+Currently, Charmain has been working at BU since 2010, and excluding a one year E-Commerce Site Administrator secondment in Marketing & Communications, has worked in RDS.
+Before Charmain joined BU, she worked in both the private and public sector, her roles included FE college management; Business Development; Client Services; Project Management, Staff Training and HR.
+Charmain also worked as a UK/International Events Manager which enabled her to live and work in European cities including Monte Carlo and also in the United States.

 Research Associate Vacancy: An opportunity to work within the School of Tourism